webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Artifacts/A-Tisket-a-Tasket.md

 ---
 aliases:
-- "A Tisket a Tasket"
+  - A Tisket a Tasket
 tags:
   - Compendium/CSRD/en/Artifacts
   - Artifact
   - Artifact/Fairy-Tale
+title: A Tisket a Tasket
+collection: Artifacts
+kind: Compendium
 ---
 ## A Tisket a Tasket
 > **Level:** 1d6
 > **Form:** Woven yellow basket with wooden handles